lhm-limux/reprepro-bundle-tools/README.md

 * ng-bundle-libs: common angular libraries used by any of the previously mentioned projects.

-### docker-buildenv
+### *debian*-folder and docker-buildenv

-This project comes with a docker configuration for building the project with minimum requirements to your build machine.
+These folders contain control information needed to build the complete project and to create debian packages (.deb-files) containing the software.
+Therefore this project comes with a docker configuration for building the project with minimum requirements to your local build machine.
 Please find more info about this in the [Building-Instructions](docs/Building.md).

 ### docker-backend